CRE · Valuation · Investment Analysis

 Oracle Health (Cerner)

-Healthcare Technology EHR Implementation · Kansas City, MO
+Healthcare Technology EHR Solutions · Kansas City, MO

-• Trained 1,000+ end users across 15 specialties domestically and internationally
+• Trained 1,000+ end users across 15 specialties via on-site U.S. and international engagements

 Credentials &